anyahush/protect-our-planet-quiz/testing.md

 3. Moving questions arrays to JSON file.
     - Initially using the fetch method, the questions were not displaying correctly.
 It was learnt that the different levels of questions needed to be able to be used seperately and not as a single array.
 With exploration and support, the async await function was applied.
 This has ensured the questions are displayed correctly and the relevant data accessed.
+    - During exploration of another bug, the async await function was modified several times to confirm this was not part of the error.
+It was corrected and now ensures questions are displayed correctly.

 4. Clearing form data after submission
     - Initially after a user submitted the form, if the page was not refreshed, the contact form would remain populated with the previous inputs.
 With the addition of form.reset() to the function which opens the form modal, the form now clears the data ready for a new user or new enquiry.